-For us, recent Memorial Day Weekends have been invites to pool parties or a drive out to the beach, but this year I felt it was time to broaden our summer kick off routine with a trip to Boston.
+For us, a lot of Memorial Day Weekends have been an invite to pool parties or a drive out to the beach, but a few years ago, I felt it was time to broaden our summer kick-off routine with a Boston Memorial Day weekend.
 We absolutely love that city, so when looking through old photos and previous blog posts I was shocked we hadn’t been there since the summer of 2015!
-While researching family fun accommodations.
+Furthermore, while researching family fun accommodations.
 I stumbled upon Hotel Commonwealth.
 Located in Kenmore Square, the hotel is a short walk to Newbury Street shopping district, and close to countless other Boston attractions.
 Ideal for my clan on the run!

-Anticipating loads of traffic, we opted to take the train after the kids finished school.
-We did pull them slightly earlier to catch a train that got us into Boston at around 4pm!
+Firstly, anticipating loads of traffic, we opted to take the train after the kids finished school.
+We did pull them slightly earlier to catch a train that got us into Boston Memorial Day weekend at around 4 pm!
 Honestly, this was probably one of the best ideas we’ve had in a while, because Jason and I enjoyed the ride just as much as the kids, relaxing along the way.
-I knocked off a ton of work, leaving my weekend completely free for fun with kiddies!
+Moreover, I knocked off a ton of work, leaving my weekend completely free for fun with kiddies!

-For our family of five, Hotel Commonwealth suggested adjoining rooms to make our stay a bit more comfortable.
+Moreover, for our family of five, the Hotel Commonwealth suggested adjoining rooms to make our stay a bit more comfortable.
 To our surprise, the kids were greeted with two pop tent beds in the room, with a plush Teddy for each, books, and a welcome basket full of sweets for their stay; all part of their Bedtime in Beantown package.
-The tents even had the girls names written on a sign above- love that little detail, because it mitigated their urge to tussle over who slept where.
-And it gave Jason and I a room totally to ourselves!
+For example, the tents even had the girl’s names written on a sign above- love that little detail, because it mitigated their urge to tussle over who slept where.
+And it gave Jason and me a room totally to ourselves!

-As the official hotel of the Boston Red Sox, I especially enjoyed how the Hotel Commonwealth “tipped a hat” to the Sox in so many ways with its decor.
+Furthermore, as the official hotel of the Boston Red Sox, I especially enjoyed how the Hotel Commonwealth “tipped a hat” to the Sox in so many ways with its decor.
 One of the elevators is painted white with red stitching to mimic that of a baseball.
 This alone kept Gemma busy all weekend, tallying the number of times she rode in the Baseball Elevator- 11 to be exact.
-Other nods to their Commonwealth Avenue neighbors can be found throughout the hotel, like their Boston Terriers mascot around the property, and Boston University themed Terrier Suite!
+For instance, other nods to their Commonwealth Avenue neighbors can be found throughout the hotel, like their Boston Terriers mascot around the property, and Boston University themed Terrier Suite!

-Our first stop on Friday evening was dinner.
+Specifically, our first stop on our Boston Memorial Day Weekend Friday evening was dinner.
 My friend is the owner and chef at TABLE in the North End of Boston, which is an absolute MUST if you happen to be in town.
 A 32-seat, family-style restaurant, TABLE offers nightly seatings Thursday through Saturday evenings.
-With a set menu, there is no need to order, or feel the urge to eat off anyones plate.
-Eggplant parmesan, gnocchi bolognese, mussels italiano were just a few of her amazing dishes.
+Henceforth, with a set menu, there is no need to order or feel the urge to eat off anyone’s plate.
+Eggplant parmesan, gnocchi bolognese, mussels Italiano were just a few of her amazing dishes.
 We left busting at the seams, and while I may seem biased because Jen is a dear friend, but it was hands down one of the best meals I’ve had in ages.

 The next day we wasted no time getting up and out, to enjoy the streets of Boston with picture perfect weather.
 Our waiter from the previous night offered a couple of tips, mentioning that Castle Island was definitely worth checking out!
 We’d never been, so this was our first stop after breakfast.
 Castle Island combines history and recreation, where we toured and walked the perimeter of Fort Independence, watched the kids romp in the playground, and enjoyed calm beaches along the Bay.
 Such a beautiful spot and I totally recommend it for kids!

-On Sunday, we explored Boston Commons and Boston Public Gardens, walking from Hotel Commonwealth through the Commonwealth Avenue Mall.
-All along the strip, you will find statues paying homage to Bostonians who left their mark in history.
+Finally, on Sunday, we explored Boston Commons and Boston Public Gardens, walking from Hotel Commonwealth through the Commonwealth Avenue Mall.
+For instance, all along the strip, you will find statues paying homage to Bostonians who left their mark in history.
 We stopped at each to read their stories and take photos.

-No trip to the Public Gardens would be complete would be complete without a lap around the lake on a Swan boat tour.
+No trip to the Public Gardens would be complete without a lap around the lake on a Swan boat tour.
 We road the same swan boats back in 2015, so I was excited to compare the photos and kids reactions, now a little older.

 Each night upon our return to the hotel, the concierge had a little basket of goodies that they offered the kids.
-What kid will turn away candy or choclate almonds!
+What kid will turn away candy or chocolate almonds!

 Excited to announce that I will be giving away a one-night stay to Hotel Commonwealth along with their Bedtime in Benton package (a sleepover package that includes the slumber party tents & Terry the Bear stuffed animal + books) Head to my IG for more info!